A low-priced ergonomic mouse targeted primarily at Windows users.

 Pro Works well on all surfaces

-This mouse works much better than most laser-sensor mice on glass, wood, and laminate surfaces thanks to the Microsoft's proprietary sensor technology called BlueTrack.
+This mouse works much better than most laser-sensor mice on glass, wood, and laminate surfaces, thanks to Microsoft's proprietary sensor technology called BlueTrack.

 Pro Works on other devices besides Windows